IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Colorado is Chevrolet’s “compact” pickup, though it’s really more midsize than compact.
 Extended-cab and crew-cab body styles are offered, but a regular cab is not.
 The Chevrolet Colorado and the GMC Canyon share the same basic platform, though the Colorado is the “mainstream” offering and the Canyon has a more premium feel.
-Compared to the Canyon, the Colorado has slightly less-formal exterior styling, a less fancy interior, and a less-advanced part-time 4-wheel drive system in place of the GMC’s exclusive “Auto” full-time 4-wheel drive system that allows 4WD to be left engaged on dry pavement.
+Compared to the Canyon, the Colorado has slightly less-formal exterior styling, a less fancy interior, and, on non-ZR2 models, a less-advanced part-time 4-wheel drive system in place of the GMC’s exclusive “Auto” full-time 4-wheel drive system that allows 4WD to be left engaged on dry pavement.
 On the safety side, GM’s OnStar assistance system and Teen Driver monitoring are standard, and options include forward collision warning and lane departure warning.
 Available comfort and convenience features include remote start, power lumbar adjustment for both driver and front passenger, leather upholstery, automatic climate control, and heated seats.
-Available connectivity items include an 8-inch touchscreen, satellite radio, navigation system, voice recognition, and text-message alerts.
+Available infotainment features include an 8-inch touchscreen, navigation system, voice recognition, and a 4G LTE Wi-Fi hotspot.

 VALUE IN CLASS

-The Chevrolet Colorado and GMC Canyon face strong competition from the Toyota Tacoma and Honda Ridgeline, but they continue to achieve Best Buy status because of their broad model lineup, the available diesel engine, and the availability of a full-time 4WD system on the GMC Canyon.
+The Chevrolet Colorado and GMC Canyon face strong competition, but they continue to achieve Best Buy status because of their broad model lineup, the available diesel engine, and the availability of a full-time 4WD system on the ZR2 and GMC Canyon.
 With their competitive feature sets and sensible-yet-functional exterior dimensions, these GM pickups make a strong case against many full-size pickups as well.
-The Colorado ZR2 should satisfy hardcore off-road enthusiasts as a compelling rival to the Toyota Tacoma TRD Pro.
+The Colorado ZR2 models should satisfy off-road enthusiasts as compelling rivals to the Toyota Tacoma TRD Pro.

 |EPA FUEL-ECONOMY RANGE||16-30 MPG|